Upload a File as a Template

-This guide walks you through the complete process of creating a template and uploading a PDF file to use as your document template in Legalesign.
+This guide walks you through the complete process of creating a template and uploading a PDF, image, or Word file to use as your document template in Legalesign.

 What You'll Learn